John Stevens (ice hockey)

-John A. Stevens (born May 4, 1966) is a Canadian professional ice hockey coach and former player.
-He is an assistant coach of the Vegas Golden Knights.
-He is the former head coach of the Los Angeles Kings and the Philadelphia Flyers of the National Hockey League (NHL).
+John A. Stevens (born May 4, 1966) is a Canadian professional ice hockey coach and former player who is the assistant coach for the Vegas Golden Knights.
+He is the former head coach of the Los Angeles Kings and the Philadelphia Flyers of the NHL.
 Stevens was a defenceman for the Flyers and Hartford Whalers during his playing career.
-Stevens was born in Campbellton, New Brunswick, but grew up in Turkey Point in Norfolk County, Ontario.
+He was born in Campbellton, New Brunswick, but grew up in Turkey Point in Norfolk County, Ontario.

 Playing career

 Stevens was drafted by the Philadelphia Flyers in the third round, 47th overall, of the 1984 NHL Entry Draft.
 Stevens followed up a junior career with the Oshawa Generals in the Ontario Hockey League (OHL) by playing four seasons for the Hershey Bears of the AHL.
 He was called up to the NHL level at times during the 1986–87 and 1987–88 seasons, playing in a total of 9 games with the Flyers.
 He was signed by the Hartford Whalers in 1990 and reassigned to the Whalers' AHL team, the Springfield Indians.
 Stevens was named team captain that year and went on to win the Calder Cup with the team that same year for the franchise's seventh Championship title.
 With the Indians' franchise moving to Worcester, Massachusetts in 1994, Stevens became the first captain of the successor franchise, the Springfield Falcons, where he played for two additional years.

 In 1996, Stevens signed once more with the Flyers, and was named the first captain of its expansion farm team, the Philadelphia Phantoms.
 The Phantoms won their first Calder Cup in his second season as captain.

 Stevens played in 53 NHL games for the Flyers and the Whalers scoring no goals, ten assists and recording 48 penalty minutes.
 In the AHL, he played in 834 games, scoring 20 goals and 166 assists for 186 points.
 Ironically, given his low scoring output as a defensive defenceman, Stevens scored the first goals in franchise history for both the Falcons and the Phantoms.